Prometheus Radio Project v. FCC: Prometheus II, III, and IV rulings

 After more adjustments and additional research by the FCC to justify its shifting media ownership rules, the same panel of judges issued another ruling, known as Prometheus III, in which the FCC was faulted for failing to fully define the term "eligible minority" for which it was hoping to encourage media ownership via its latest regulations.
 Yet another review by the Third Circuit, known as Prometheus IV, took place in 2019.
 In the words of the court, "here we go again" as it had now been seventeen years since the original disputed rule change.
 Meanwhile, the leadership at the FCC had changed several times, and in 2017 new chairman Ajit Pai, an opponent of media ownership regulations, adjusted the percentage limits yet again.
 That 2017 action was added to the Prometheus IV review at the Third Circuit in 2019.

 Similarly to its three previous rulings, the Third Circuit again upheld some of the FCC's changes to media ownership limits but struck down others due to poor reasoning and lack of evidence for their potential success or usefulness.
 The arguments of both the FCC and Prometheus Radio Project were found to have merit.
 Thus, there was still an injunction against the enactment of some of the FCC's post-2002 media ownership regulations, and the court fully expected the judicial battle to continue.
 Judge Scirica again dissented in part and recommended that FCC be given deference in its interpretations of its rulemaking authority.
+This ruling was appealed to the U.S. Supreme Court, which reversed the Prometheus IV ruling in 2021.
+The high court ruled that sparse evidence on the benefits of female and minority ownership of broadcasting stations did not support the FCC's ownership regulations, and all such regulations should be supported by sufficient evidence per the requirements of the Administrative Procedure Act.
+This Supreme Court decision was not appealed, and the legal dispute apparently came to an end.